 Security awareness training works differently, depending on the vendor you decide to choose.
 The legacy solutions offer content in the form of video or e-learning that requires passive learning.

-Modern training solutions offer gamification in order to keep users engaged and boost knowledge retention and behavioural change.
+Modern training solutions offer gamification to keep users engaged and boost knowledge retention and behavioral change.

 Is security awareness training worth it?

 Security awareness training is not only worth the investment, it is a necessity.
 Over 95% of all data breaches and hacks stem from human errors.
 Whether it’s clicking a link you shouldn’t click or not updating your software — there is no firewall strong enough to protect you against human failure.

 This is why it’s so important to regularly train your employees to be vigilant and understand how to act in the face of cyber crime.

 The final verdict: choose security awareness training software based on gamification

 The number of cyber crime victims have grown dramatically over the past few years.
 In 2023, it only makes sense to do everything you can to turn your employees into a strong human firewall that recognizes cyber threats and acts accordingly.

 For advanced security awareness training that is recurring, engaging, and most of all effective, sign up for Guardey.